 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

-Sweet-tart apple with an unusual but good fruity flavor and a firm moderately breaking texture.
+Sweet-tart apple with a rich, spicy, fruity flavor and a firm, moderately-breaking texture.
 A Swiss apple similar to Baldwin.
-Ripens in late October.
 Circa 1880s.
+Ripens Early November.

-Sweet with a fruity, cidery flavor and moderately firm non-breaking texture.
+Sweet with a fruity flavor and moderately firm non-breaking texture.
 Short storage life.
 Released by Jim Thompson, USDA, Byron, Georgia.
-Ripens in early August.
 Circa 1982.
+Ripens in mid-August.